casper-network/docs/source/docs/casper/design/casper-design.md

 6. Deploy Executed

 #### Deploy Received
-The client sending the deploy will send it to one or more nodes via their JSON RPC servers.
+A client sending the deploy will send it to one or more nodes via their JSON RPC servers.
 The node will ensure that a given deploy matches configuration settings as set forth in the network's chainspec.
 Deploy configuration for the Casper Mainnet can be found [here](https://github.com/casper-network/casper-node/blob/dev/resources/production/chainspec.toml#L79).
 Once accepted, the deploy hash is returned to the client to indicate it has been enqueued for execution.
 The deploy could expire while waiting to be gossiped and whenever this happens a `DeployExpired` event is emitted by the event stream servers of all nodes which have expired the deploy.

 #### Deploy Gossiped
 After a node accepts a new deploy, it will gossip to all other nodes.
 A validator node will put the deploy into the block proposer buffer.
 The validator leader will pick the deploy from the block proposer buffer to create a new proposed block for the chain.
 This mechanism is efficient and ensures all nodes in the network eventually hold the given deploy.
 Each node which accepts a gossiped deploy also emits a `DeployAccepted` event on its event stream server.
 The deploy may expire while waiting to be added to the block and whenever this happens a `DeployExpired` event is emitted.